123rd Street station

 123rd Street is one of four Metra railroad stations in Blue Island, Illinois, along the Beverly Branch of the Rock Island District Line, and five within Blue Island generally.
 It is 15.2 mi from LaSalle Street Station, the northern terminus of the line, and is named after and located on 123rd Street.
 In Metra's zone-based fare system, 123rd Street is in zone 2.
 As of 2018, 123rd Street is the 211th busiest of Metra's 236 non-downtown stations, with an average of 53 weekday boardings.

-As of 2022, 123rd Street is served as a flag stop by 40 trains (20 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.
+As of June 2026, 123rd Street is served by 13 trains (7 inbound and 6 outbound) on weekdays only.

 123rd Street was originally in zone D of Metra’s zone-based fare system, but was moved into zone C as part of a pilot program that lowered fares on the Rock Island and Metra Electric District lines.

 Parking is available on the northeast side of the tracks north along 123rd Street.
 The station is little more than an enclosed sheltered platform, and is a flag stop.
 No bus connections are available.